garrandall/popular-music-data/tracks/mockingbird-aretha-franklin.md

 And that's why I can't tell him that sad thing

-Oh oh oh, ooh ooh, everybody have you heard
+Oh oh oh, oh oh, everybody have you heard
 He's going to buy me a mockingbird
 Said now, if that mockingbird don't sing
 He's going to buy me a diamond ring